Yipit/dredis/README.md

 ### Backups

-There are many solutions to back up files.
-DRedis will have no impact when backups are performed because it's done from the outside (different from Redis, which uses `fork()` to snapshot the data).
+The command `SAVE` creates a snapshot in the same format as Redis's RDB version 7 (compatible with Redis 3.x).
+We recommend you to run `SAVE` on a secondary `dredis` process, otherwise the server will hang during the snapshot.
+The command `BGSAVE` may be supported in the future.

+Other backups solutions involve backing up the files created by the backend.
 A straightforward approach is to have periodic backups to an object storage such as Amazon S3 orr use a block storage solution and perform periodic backups (e.g., AWS EBS).

-The commands SAVE or BGSAVE may be supported in the future.
+If you use `SAVE` from a secondary process or backup the data directory, there shouldn't be any significant impact on the main server.

 ## Why Python